-Students who are out of dress code will not be permitted to attend class until they are dressed correctly.
-Students will first need to check uniform closet (front office) before calling home for different clothing.
-If nothing is found to correct the violation, the student will then have to call home and wait in the front office for their parent/guardian to bring the appropriate item.
+Students who are out of the dress code will not be permitted to attend class until they are dressed correctly.
+Students will first need to check the uniform closet (front office) before calling home for different clothing.
+If nothing is found to correct the violation, the student will then have to call home for their parent/guardian to bring the appropriate item.
 Time outside of class due to dress code issues is considered unexcused and may impact grades and GPA.

-Between 7:30am and 8:00am, a student's dress code violation will be recorded in the front office.
-After 8:00 a.m., the violation will be recorded in the front office and the teacher will give a Referral Form for a Level I offense.
-At 3 violations, a courtesy phone call (or email) will be made to parents/guardians.
-Any student who has (5) dress code violations within the same school year will be required to wear the following designated uniform for 9 weeks: a red polo, black pants, and a brown or black belt.
+A student's dress code violation will be recorded in the front office.
+At 3 violations, a courtesy phone call will be made to parents/guardians.
+Any student who has six (6) dress code violations within the same school year will be required to wear the following designated uniform for 9 weeks: a red polo, navy blue pants, and a brown or black belt.
 No jewelry is allowed.
-The only permitted outerwear is a gray uniform sweater or sweater vest.
+The only permitted outerwear is a gray or navy-blue uniform sweater or sweater vest.
 No sweatshirts.
 No exceptions.

 Students will be required to wear the uniform for nine consecutive weeks at school and ALL school activities (jeans days, dances, games, clubs, carnival, etc.) The only exception will be choir/band required performances.
 Any student who violates the dress code (even once) after the mandatory uniform contract will be required to wear the designated uniform for the rest of the school year.
-Failure to comply with the uniform requirement is a violation of the behavioral contract and can result in separation from the school.
+Failure to comply with the uniform requirement is a violation of a behavioral contract and can result in separation from the school.